 - Compassion - As a church, we give a fixed amount each year to Compassion’s work in Bangladesh, partnering with a local church.
 Individuals are also encouraged to contribute.
 A speaker from Compassion visits the church once a year.

 - International Justice Mission - We support IJM’s work globally and also contribute to their activities in Bangalore.
-To learn more about IJM's work, watch this video.
+To learn more about IJM's work, watch this video or read this report.

 - Tearfund - As a church, we give a fixed amount each year to Tearfund’s partnership with the Anglican Development Services of Mount Kenya East, agricultural and economic development services run through local churches in a largely Muslim area of east Kenya.
 Individuals are also encouraged to contribute, and occasional trips are planned.

 2. We partner with individuals from and through our church who work in mission and development:

 - Ruth Baraberewe, who works with The Cries of a Child, a medical clinic and children's homes in rural Burundi;